My Patient Story

 Issues and Challenges

-John has encountered: Copay Issues, Coinsurance Issues, Oral Parity, Out of Pocket Costs
+John has encountered: Copay Issues, Oral Parity

 John Killip was born to be a wood worker.
 My Grandfather was the head of the carpenter shop in two mining communities in Arizona.
 I have one of his toolbox’s.
 Several of the tools are inscribed with J W Killip.
 We share the name; John Wilfred Killip.